HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 It's time!

-When your puppy is 8 weeks old, it can leave our home and head to your home.
+When your puppy is about 8 weeks old, it can leave our home and head to your home.
 Here are some things to help you prepare for and pick up the puppy.

 The Big Day